Myrtle Beach, S.C.

 Out of the three main linguistic stocks of Native Americans, the group that was indigenous to that Virginia, North Carolina, and South Carolina were the Eastern Siouans.
 The Easter Siouans were split up into 17 different tribes in the Carolinas, with the Pee Dees, Sampits, Santees, Seewees, Waccamaws, and Winyahs settled in the Georgetown County area.

 These tribes were forced to this area by the aggressive tactics of the Muskhogean and Iroquoan peoples, so learning to live off of the coastal land was imperative.
-The natives took to the Winyay Bay the Waccamaw Neck, and other bodies of water as sources for seafood, but they also learned how to hunt as well.
+The natives took to the Winyay Bay, the Waccamaw Neck, and other bodies of water as sources for seafood, but they also learned how to hunt as well.
 Common animals the natives hunted included bear, turkey, deer, and more.
-And, as far as shelter is concerned, the natives had no issue using the abundance of tall pine and palmetto trees to build longhouses to live in.
+And as far as shelter is concerned, the natives had no issue using the abundance of tall pine and palmetto trees to build longhouses to live in.

 Out of the tribes that settled our region, the most widely recognized are the Waccamaws and the Winyahs as they settled in the Pawleys Island area.
-These tribes would call the area Chicora,” meaning the land” and to this day evidence of this linguistic term is still thriving as there are real estate companies, rotary clubs, apartment complexes, and more, with the name Chicora.”
+These tribes would call the area Chicora,” meaning the land”, and to this day evidence of this linguistic term is still thriving as there are real estate companies, rotary clubs, apartment complexes, and more, with the name Chicora.”
 These tribes are also the namesakes for the Waccamaw River and the Winyah Bay.

 European Influence & Demise of the Tribes